Tottenham Hotspur F.C. supporters

 Spurs fans displaying the club motto 'To Dare Is to Do' on the South Stand of Tottenham Hotspur Stadium before the UEFA Champions League quarter-final with Manchester City on 9 April 2019.

-The fanbase of Tottenham was initially drawn primarily from North London and the nearby home counties, but the fanbase has expanded worldwide and there is now a great number of fans around the world.
+The fanbase of Tottenham Hotspur F.C. was initially drawn primarily from North London and the nearby home counties, but the fanbase has expanded worldwide and there is now a great number of fans around the world.
 The club has one of the best attendance figures in the Premier League for its matches, and it holds the record attendances in the Premier League.
 There is a long-standing rivalry with Arsenal, and the North London derby is considered the most important of their matches by the fans.

 Tottenham Hotspur has an active fanbase that forms organisations to support the team and interact with other members.
 They also engage with the club and had at times exerted their influence over the club on various issues in its history.
 They have published fanzines and established an online presence in fansites, forums and blogs dedicated to the club.